pushpabrol/ldaps-http-api-ad-ldap/README.md

 - Run the application with `node index.js`

 ```
-Test the API to create a user as shown below:
+Test the API to login a user as shown below:

 1. Cretate a new API in Auth0 under https://manage.auth0.com/#/apis
 2. Note the `Identifier` in the Auth0 API settings.
 This identifier is the API_AUDIENCE setting within the configuration